Directorate and Advisory Board

 - (Post-Analytical) Philosophy of Science, Technology and Media

-- Normative aspects of global "open science commons
+- Normative aspects of international (digital) "open science commons"

 - Convergent media, convergent infrastructures and the digital transformation of scholarly and science communication